Please send any questions to the Secretariat of the Sea Cargo Charter Association at: info@seacargocharter.org

 The Sea Cargo Charter

 Climate alignment is currently the only environmental factor considered by the Sea Cargo Charter.
-This scope will be reviewed and may be expanded by Signatories on a timeline that is at their discretion.
+This scope will be reviewed and may be expanded by signatories on a timeline that is at their discretion.

-The Sea Cargo Charter must be applied by Signatories in all bulk chartering activities that are:
+The Sea Cargo Charter must be applied by signatories in all bulk chartering activities that are:

 - on time and voyage charters, including contracts of affreightment and parceling, with a mechanism to allocate emissions from ballast voyages,